 Members may offer equipment for demonstration and evaluation to Healthcare Professionals for a reasonable period of time.
 Written approval by Healthcare Professionals’ administration or management is required and should be filed alongside the appropriate loan documentation.

 Anyone concerned that a Member may have breached this Code should report such issues directly to the Director of AXREM.
-Such concerns will be referred to senior legal or compliance officers within the relevant Member for proper investigation, handling and resolution.
-AXREM shall be informed of the resolution and consider whether further activity is required which may include the formation of the Code of Conduct Committee [CCC] to consider the matter.
-At this stage the process is transparent, with all AXREM parties aware of the issue and those involved.
+Such concerns will be referred to senior legal or compliance officers within the relevant Member for proper investigation, handling, and resolution.
+AXREM shall be informed of the resolution and consider whether further activity is required which may include referral to the Governance Sub-Committee to consider the matter and make recommendations to the Executive Committee.
+At this stage, the process is transparent, with all AXREM parties aware of the issue and those involved.

-AXREM has established the structure and composition of the CCC.
-The AXREM Director shall chair the Committee and the other Members will be legal counsel or compliance officers from two Member companies.
-The CCC may co-opt other healthcare professionals to support/advise the committee.
-Member companies forming the CCC shall not be directly involved in the matter to be adjudicated.
-Therefore the structure of the CCC is established but with the impartial representation organised by the Director of AXREM.
+AXREM has established the structure and composition of the Governance Sub-Committee.
+The Governance Sub-Committee Convenor shall chair the Committee and other Members may be invited to join the Governance Sub-Committee such as legal counsel or compliance officers from at least two Member companies.
+The Governance Sub-Committee may co-opt other healthcare professionals to support/advise the committee.
+Member companies involved or implicated in any breach who are also members of the Governance Sub-Committee shall not be directly involved in the matter to be adjudicated.
+Therefore, the structure of the Governance Sub-Committee will have impartial representation and will be attended by the Director of AXREM.

-The CCC will continue to develop a policy to address non-compliance with this Code of Conduct.
-This policy has already enacted and will continue to include, publication of the CCC decision/rationale, as one of a range of sanctions, to ensure compliant behavior and sustain the reputation of the industry.
+The Governance Sub-Committee will continue to develop a policy to address non-compliance with this Code of Conduct.
+This policy has already enacted and will continue to include, publication of the Governance Sub-Committee decision/rationale, as one of a range of sanctions, to ensure compliant behavior and sustain the reputation of the industry.

 LAST UPDATED 8th September 2021